Skip to main content

 • preserve parity with the Rust frontend canonical behavior

-• do not reintroduce compatibility-form syntax in migrated files
+• do not reintroduce compatibility-form syntax as the default surface

 • keep selfhost-canonical-migration-status.md accurate